Australian wildfires threaten Sydney's water infrastructure

 With more than 40 dams across the state, WaterNSW supplies two-thirds of untreated water to the state’s water utilities, which then treat and clean the resource to provide drinking water to cities and regional towns.

-Large quantities of ash and burned material could pose a threat to the quality of water in the dams if the fires are followed by heavy rain.
+Large quantities of ash and burnt material could pose a threat to the quality of water in the dams if the fires are followed by heavy rain.